What is the Russell Berrie Fellowship in Interreligious Studies?

 The Russell Berrie Fellowship targets priests, women religious, and members of the laity for the purpose of studying at the Angelicum to obtain a Licence Degree or a Diploma in Interreligious Studies.
 This program is a timely initiative at the Pontifical University of St. Thomas Aquinas (Angelicum).
 The goal of the Fellowship Program is to build bridges between Christian, Jewish, and other religious traditions by providing the next generation of religious leaders with a comprehensive understanding of and dedication to interfaith issues.

 Register for a webinar to learn more about the Fellowship Program, the application requirements, and to ask your questions if you have any.
-In order to register, please click on the link below:
+In order to register, please click on the link on the selected date above or visit the John Paul II Center site.

 About the sponsor